thorstenhenke/ConditionalLogisticSEM/README.md

 ## Software for Data collection

 The data collection can be conducted via the program CUNIB.
 The name is based on a German akronym that translates to "Computer assisted classroom observations".
 Unfortunately CUNIB is -- in its current state --  not very customisable, as it was developed under a very tigh schedule.
-However the sofware was succesfully used in multiple studies (*paper*) and proofed to be useful.
+However the sofware was succesfully used in multiple studies and proofed to be useful.

 If you like to use the program for your own research and thus need adaptions, feel free to either fork this repo (please do not forget to mention me as the original software's author; thanks!) or to reach out to me and we will discuss a potential collaboration.

-#

-The program is designed around a state machine, which was implemented as a graph.

->> Verweis auf Cunib